 A little over 80% of Americans this year will receive a tax refund.
 If you’re one of those individuals, receiving a tax refund can be a little bit like Christmas, your birthday, or if you’re really lucky an unexpected bonus at work.

-Once you receive your IRS payout the obvious next question is what to do with that tax refund.
+Once you receive your IRS payout the obvious next question is where to spend your tax refund.
 For many, their tax refund will be used as a means of providing themselves with a special purchase, something they haven’t been able to buy for themselves.
 For others, it may be the opportunity to take that long deserved vacation to some warm secluded island.

 #1.
 Fine-Tune Your Debt and Savings Plan